 A sweet, glazed cinnamon raisin bread, with a pretty cobblestone effect.
+Easy and delicious!

 I have a sweet spot for cinnamon raisin bread.
 It’s such a comforting bread and delicious eaten out of hand with butter or toasted.